zhanggq96/zhanggq96.github.io/_drafts/kanji-frequency-draft.markdown

 <!--Move second half opf this paragraph to addendum-->
 I will denote a Kanji as n-like if it's n-rank < i-rank and i-like if it's i-rank < n-rank.
 If we imagine a line with unit slope dividing the quadrant in the graph into two, i-like kanji are below this line and n-like kanji are to the left.
 There are 2,038 data points in total, 98 less than the number of total number of Jōyō Kanji: the reason for this is that some Jōyō Kanji exceed the n-rank threshold of 2,501 [^1].

-One must be careful to note that the axes sizes are not equal, but even after taking this into account, by inspection, there seem to be far more low-end i-rank extrema (Kanji with high n-rank sitting close to the n-rank axis) among the data.
-This is despite the fact that we have far more i-rank data beyond 2,500.
-The apparent discrepancy can be explained if we recall that our set only contains Jōyō Kanji.
-In actuality, there are 1,205 n-like Kanji and 829 i-like Kanji; Kanji that are n-like are less extreme in their n-likeness in general.
+One must be careful to note that the axes sizes are not equal, but even after taking this into account, by inspection, there seem to be many low-end i-rank extrema (Kanji with high n-rank sitting close to the n-rank axis).
+In actuality, there are 1,205 n-like Kanji and 829 i-like Kanji; in general, Kanji that are n-like are less extreme in their n-likeness.
 The imbalance in the number of n-like and i-like Kanji presents just another confirmation that the Jōyō Kanji list was better designed for reading the newspaper rather than less formal internet discussions.

 To analyze the demographic of Kanji lying on either extreme, I will need a measure of extremum.
 There are multiple ways I could have defined one (such as a simple difference or ratio between i-ranks and n-ranks), but in the end I decided to use what I will call a g-ratio, which I defined as (i-ratio + 10) / (n-ratio + 10).
 Adding this small buffer to either side of the fraction was intended to help the higher ranked Kanji have a presence while maintaining a solid bias to low-ranked Kanji which are still commonly used that have significantly advanced their i-rank beyond their n-rank.